-That couldn’t be truer than trying to get motivated after the holidays!
-In 2019, I was fortunate enough to be able to take a full two weeks off from my freelance business.
-The time off allowed me to be present with my family and simply soak in everything the holiday season has to offer.
+For the last two years, I've been fortunate enough to take a full two weeks off from my freelance business.
+The time off allowed me to be present with my family and simply soak in everything the holiday season offers.

 While these are super helpful ways to boost your productivity in the new year, they're also good when returning from a vacation or even a long weekend.
 Check them out below!

 Set a Schedule

 One of the best parts of freelancing full-time is the ability to set your own schedule.
 You get to choose when, where, and how you work.
-While these are all great things, there's just one caveat: you actually have to motivate yourself to work!
+But, there's just one caveat: you actually have to motivate yourself to work!

 After a couple of days, you'll be able to shake off any residual post-break fatigue and start feeling more motivated to work.

 To limit the overwhelm, take some time to get organized.
 Clean your desk, update your planner, and review your current and upcoming client projects.
-If you haven’t yet, consider getting set up with a project management system like Trello or Asana.
+Consider getting set up with a project management system like Trello or Asana if you haven't yet.
 An organized workspace and projects will help you get back on track much faster.

 Not having clear, well-defined goals for your business can make you feel like you're wandering aimlessly down an unfamiliar path.
-In order for your business to succeed, you have to know where you're at and where you want to go.
+For your business to succeed, you have to know where you're at and where you want to go.
 In other words, you need to have goals.

 Start Pitching New Clients

 The start of a new year is the perfect time to start pitching new clients.
 Set a few hours aside to compile a list of companies in your niche that you'd like to work with and start sending emails.
 You can even offer a discount to new clients as a way to sweeten the pot.
 What you offer is entirely up to you, whether it’s a discount on pre-paid services or a discount on a package or bundle.

 Take some time to reach out to companies that have used your services in the past.
-While the goal is to convert them to a paying client, your email should be less pitch-driven and focused more on nurturing your relationship.
+While the goal is to convert them into a paying client, your email should be less pitch-driven and focused more on nurturing your relationship.

 The last thing you want to do is make them feel like you're only reaching out because you need something from them.
 Even if they decline your services, you're at least staying on their radar for the future.

 There's no doubt that coming back from a long break can be taxing.
 While it's important to get your work done, it's just as important to practice a little self-care.
-Above all, self-care gives you the opportunity to reset your mind and center yourself.
+Above all, self-care allows you to reset your mind and center yourself.
 It also helps you get in the right headspace for work and prevent burnout.

 Here are some self-care ideas to help you get started: